Sanzhanov/Newman-Collection-Run-Reporter-on-CRM-Project-example/README.md

 Of course, you can run your collections by Postman CLI or Newman as a pure command-line Collection Runner and get the output in the terminal.
 However, you can get a much more informative and user-friendly report with a dashboard style summary landing page and a set of different tabs which contain the detailed request information.
 Moreover, as a user, you are able to create better custom templates just for your needs.

 I implemented the same on the example of the CRM Project "ClientBase v5".
-My full collection for this project you can find <a rel="checklist" href="">here</a> (still growing).
+Used collection contains several dozen queries and more than 400 tests.
+My full collection for this project you can find <a rel="checklist" href="https://github.com/Sanzhanov/Postman-full-collection-for-CRM-ClientBase-v5">here</a> (still growing).
 > However, you can use this project for your own collections (follow below).

 ---